If the customer cancels the distance purchase

 What is a withdrawal period?

 The period in which the consumer has the right to withdraw the purchase is called the withdrawal period.
-The withdrawal period starts on the day after the consumer has received the item.
-If you sell a service, the withdrawal period is calculated starting on the day after the consumer entered into the contract.
+The withdrawal period starts on the day the consumer has received the item.
+If you sell a service, the withdrawal period is calculated starting on the day the consumer entered into the contract.
+The day the withdrawal period begins should not be considered as falling within the 14-day period in question.

 If the last day of the withdrawal period falls during a Saturday, Sunday or a public holiday, the withdrawal period is extended so that it also applies to the next weekday.